Dynamic assessment

 The dynamic assessment procedure accounts is highly interactive and process-oriented It has become popular among educators, psychologists, and speech and language pathologists.
 It is an alternative to the wide range of mastery-based measurements, although the cost has historically been prohibitive for wide-scale adoption.

-To give a concrete example, consider an assessment asking children asked to solve a problem involving the area of a circle:
+To give a concrete example, consider an assessment asking children to solve a problem involving the area of a circle: